frier-sam/dynamic_saas/README.md

 5. **Database Manager**: Handles dynamic database operations
 6. **UI Generator**: Creates user interfaces for modules

-## Production Deployment

-For production deployment, consider:

-1. Using PostgreSQL instead of SQLite
-2. Setting up behind a proper web server (Nginx/Apache)
-3. Using HTTPS
-4. Configuring proper security settings in `settings.py`
-5. Using environment variables for all sensitive information

-You can deploy to various cloud providers such as:
-- Heroku
-- AWS
-- Google Cloud
-- Microsoft Azure

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgements

-- Django framework
-- OpenAI for the underlying AI capabilities
-- Tailwind CSS for styling